Heroes of History

 Final Thoughts Before the Next Era

 Would I recommend Heroes of History?
-Yes, with caveats.
+Sure.
+But be honest about your tolerance for grind.